 No deduction is allowed in calculating AMTI for the taxes listed in Code Secs.
 164(a) and 164(b)(5)(A).
 Therefore, an individual taxpayer must add back deductions for these taxes in calculating AMTI.
 These taxes include:

-with adjusted gross income (AGI) for individual taxpayers taking the standard deduction (AGI less itemized deductions for taxpayers who itemize), no entry is necessary on Form 6251 to take into account the adjustments for the standard deduction and the personal exemption.
+Years before 2018 and after 2025: The basic and additional standard deduction and the deduction for personal exemptions are not allowed for AMT.
+Because the calculation of AMTI on Form 6251 starts with adjusted gross income (AGI) for individual taxpayers taking the standard deduction (AGI less itemized deductions for taxpayers who itemize), no entry is necessary on Form 6251 to take into account the adjustments for the standard deduction and the personal exemption.

-NOTE: The disaster loss deduction under Code Sec.
+The disaster loss deduction under Code Sec.
 63(c)(1)(D) and the motor vehicle sales tax deduction under Code Sec.
 63(c)(1)(E), which are part of the overall standard deduction, are allowed for AMT.

 Mortgage interest: The rules for deducting mortgage interest are more restrictive for AMT than for regular tax.
 If a taxpayer can deduct more mortgage interest for regular tax than for AMT, the difference is an adjustment that the taxpayer adds back in calculating AMTI.